UC-Davis-molecular-computing/nuad/README.md

     export PYTHONPATH="${PYTHONPATH}:/path/to/dsd"
     ```

-    In Windows, the `PYTHONPATH` environment variable acn be adjusted by right-clicking "This PC" on the desktop &rarr; Properties &rarr; Advanced System Settings &rarr; Environment Variables.
+    In Windows (outside of Windows Subsystem for Linux), the `PYTHONPATH` environment variable can be adjusted by right-clicking "This PC" on the desktop &rarr; Properties &rarr; Advanced System Settings &rarr; Environment Variables.

 4. Install NUPACK and ViennaRNA following their installation instructions.
-(If you do not install one of them, you can still install dsd, but certain functions will be unavailable to call.)
+(If you do not install one of them, you can still install dsd, but most of the useful functions specifying pre-packaged constraints will be unavailable to call.)
 If installing on Windows, you must first install [Windows Subsystem for Linux (wsl)](https://docs.microsoft.com/en-us/windows/wsl/install-win10), and then install NUPACK and ViennaRNA from within wsl.
 After installing each of NUPACK and ViennaRNA, add their executable directories to your `PATH` environment variable.
 (Similarly to how the `PYTHONPATH` variable is adjusted above.)

     To test that NUPACK is installed correctly, type `pfunc` at the command line (the wsl command line if using Windows); the pfunc NUPACK executable should be called.
 To test that ViennaRNA is installed correctly, type `RNAduplex` at the command line.